sl34567/vsctuto/README.md

 * Reload the window of the web vscode session and inspect what changed.
 * Create a `LICENSE` file. [choosealicense](https://choosealicense.com/) and `https://github.com/[YOURUSERNAME]/vsctuto/community/license/new?branch=main` can be helpful.
 * Change the editor font size in Settings to 15.
 In settings, Copy the editor font size setting JSON.
 Add the editor font size setting JSON to the `.vscode/settings.json` file.
 * Please find out the id for vscode pets extension.
 Add the extension id to the `.vscode/extensions.json` file.
-Reload the window and check out what changed in the Extensions tab.
+Check out what changed in the Extensions tab.
 Install the vscode pets extension and run the pet session.
 * Stage, Commit and Push the changes.